dotnet/docs/docs/fsharp/using-fsharp-on-azure/table-storage.md

 ms.date: 03/26/2018
 ms.custom: "devx-track-fsharp"
 ---
-# Get started with Azure Table Storage and the Azure Cosmos DB Table API using F\#
+# Get started with Azure Table Storage and the Azure Cosmos DB Table api using F\#

 Azure Table Storage is a service that stores structured NoSQL data in the cloud.
 Table storage is a key/attribute store with a schemaless design.
 Because Table storage is schemaless, it's easy to adapt your data as the needs of your application evolve.
 Access to data is fast and cost-effective for all kinds of applications.
 Table storage is typically significantly lower in cost than traditional SQL for similar volumes of data.